Back-to-School Safety: How to Reduce The Risks Of Auto Accidents

 - Distracted driving due to cell phones, in-car navigation, or multitasking.

-- Speeding in school zones.
+- Speeding in recently-dormant school zones.

 - Unsafe passing of stopped school buses with flashing lights.